Online Bullying: Learn How to Deal with Online Bullying

 With all this information, you might be feeling a little overwhelmed, and that’s understandable.
 However, even with all these laws in place, it’s incredibly difficult for authorities to manage and keep track of what’s happening on every single child’s social media account.

-What’s more, cyberbullying can take place without anybody, but the people involved realising, and if your child is being bullied or is bullying someone else, and they don’t speak up about it, there’s no way anybody, not you or the teachers, is going to find out.
+What’s more, cyberbullying can take place without anybody, but the people involved realizing, and if your child is being bullied or is bullying someone else, and they don’t speak up about it, there’s no way anybody, not you or the teachers, is going to find out.

 FamiSafe is one of the most feature-rich parental control applications available today and comes with everything you need to discover and prevent cyberbullying in any form.
-It’s also one of the most effortless solutions that anybody can pick up and use; no technical skills required.
+It’s also one of the most effortless solutions that anybody can pick up and use; no technical skills are required.

-- Web Activity Tracking
+- Web Filtering

+- Track Real-Time Location & Geofencing Features.
 In addition to all these online related features, a key feature FamiSafe offers are being able to track your child’s device location in real-time via GPS.
-This means you can see where your child is and whether they’re skipping school; an indication of bullying.
+This means you can see where your child is and whether they’re skipping school, an indication of bullying.

 You can also access geofencing features where you’ll receive a notification if your child breaches a vertical perimeter on the map that you can set up and change at any time.